 Adding environment variables on CircleCI

-Obtain all the credentials mentioned in the previous section from your Twilio account dashboard and navigate back to the project settings page on CircleCI.
-Once opened, click Environment Variables on the side menu.
-Then click Add Variable and input your Twilio credentials as shown here.
+Gather all the credentials mentioned in the previous section from your Twilio account dashboard.
+Go back to the Project Settings page on CircleCI.
+Click Environment Variables on the side menu.
+Then click Add Variable and input your Twilio credentials.

-Navigate back to the project settings page once you are done.
+Go back to the Project Settings page when you are done.

 Update the CircleCI configuration file